GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 One SAWScript file can be included in another using the `include`
-command, which takes the name of the file to be included as an argument:
+command, which takes the name of the file to be included as an argument.
+For example:

 ~~~~
-include : String -> TopLevel ()
+include "print.saw";
 ~~~~

 ## Basic Types and Values